 Where do you get your skulls?

 The skulls that I work on come from a number of sources.
 Currently I am working with a Taxidermist that provides me legal and ethically sourced skulls.
-We both obtain the required permits from Environment Canada.
+We both obtain the required permits from the Ministry of Environment.
 I also get my skulls from trappers, farmers, nature enthusiasts and what I am able to find myself.
 The level of processing varies based on where the skull comes from and the cost of the skull is added to the listing price.

 How many hours do you spend on the mandalas?